Biography

 Solo Classical Violinist

-She has represented the UK in recitals, at the festival UKinNY at the Lincoln Center and for the Queen’s Jubilee in Rome - her ‘Century of British Music’ hosted by the British Ambassador.
-Recent engagements include BBC Radio 3, Grace Williams Violin Concerto and Vaughan Williams The Lark Ascending with the BBC National Orchestra of Wales broadcast live, tours of the USA (including Brahms Double concerto) and the release of a recording of the new work written for her by Robert Saxton which she premiered with Clare Hammond at the Three Choirs Festival.
-In the past few years Madeleine has performed Elgar Violin Concerto in Russia, given recitals in Singapore, Wigmore Hall London, Schoenberg Center Vienna, Dartington International Summer Festival, and judged the Western International Strings Competition in China.
-She’s been invited to Japan in 2024.
+Mitchell has represented the UK at the Canberra International Music Festival, UKinNY at Lincoln Center and for the Queen’s Jubilee in Rome - her ‘Century of British Music’ hosted by the British Ambassador and again at the British Embassy Turkey 2025.
+Other recent engagements include BBC Radio 3, Grace Williams Violin Concerto and Vaughan Williams ‘The Lark Ascending’ with the BBC National Orchestra of Wales broadcast live, tours of the USA (including Brahms Double concerto) and she returns to the Three Choirs Festival with her acclaimed London Chamber Ensemble Quartet in 2026.
+In the past few years Madeleine has performed Elgar Violin Concerto in Russia, given recitals in Tokyo, Singapore, Wigmore Hall London, Schoenberg Center Vienna, and judged the Western International Strings Competition in China.

-Mitchell’s acclaimed discography for which she has been nominated for a Grammy and BBC Music Awards, includes In Sunlight: Pieces for Madeleine Mitchell by MacMillan, Nyman and other well known UK composers, FiddleSticks - Lou Harrison Violin Concerto with Percussion Orchestra and new companion pieces (which she performed in Symphony Hall International Series); the popular Violin Songs - Classic FM’s featured CD, British Treasures - early 20th century romantic violin sonatas, two albums for Naxos of music by Alwyn and Howard Blake (with the composer as pianist), Hummel violin sonatas, Bridge chamber music and the widely recommended Messiaen Quartet for the End of Time with Joanna MacGregor.
+Mitchell’s acclaimed discography for which she has been nominated for a Grammy and BBC Music Awards, includes In Sunlight: Pieces for Madeleine Mitchell by MacMillan, Nyman and other well known UK composers, FiddleSticks - Lou Harrison Violin Concerto with Percussion Orchestra and new companion pieces (which she performed in Symphony Hall International Series); the popular Violin Songs - Classic FM’s featured CD, Violin Muse - 7 world premiere recordings mainly of works written for her including her live recording with the BBC National Orchestra of Wales of the Violin Concerto by Guto Puw, British Treasures - early 20th century romantic violin sonatas, chamber music albums for Naxos of Alwyn, Howard Blake with the composer as pianist and Grace Williams - all premiere recordings, with her London Chamber Ensemble - Guardian CD of the Week and no.2 in the Classical Charts; Hummel violin sonatas, Bridge chamber music and the widely recommended Messiaen Quartet for the End of Time with Joanna MacGregor.
 Madeleine’s Linn recording of MacMillan Motet with solo violin and choir was BBC Music’s CD of the Month.

-Madeleine Mitchell is well known for her recitals with her imaginative programming and eloquent introductions, described by The Herald as ‘a violinist in a million’ after a recital in Glasgow.
+Madeleine Mitchell is well known for her recitals in a very wide repertoire with her imaginative programming and eloquent introductions, described by The Herald as “a violinist in a million” after a recital in Glasgow.
 Mitchell has given recitals at Sydney Opera House, Seoul Center for the Arts and Hong Kong - part of a 3 month world tour supported by the British Council, played at many international festivals and frequently in London.
 She represented Britain with recitals for the centenary of Entente Cordiale and Kuwait ‘Great British Week’ alongside Sir John Major.
+Madeleine Mitchell won the GBSF award for her recitals with Japanese pianist Noriko Ogawa and she has collaborated with many outstanding artists including Norbert Brainin (Amadeus Quartet) for his 80th birthday at Wigmore Hall.

 Madeleine Mitchell won the Tagore Gold Medal as Foundation Scholar at the Royal College of Music where she is a Professor.
 As Fulbright/ITT Fellow she was awarded a master's degree in New York studying with Dorothy DeLay, Donald Weilerstein and Sylvia Rosenberg (as her Graduate Assistant) at the Eastman and Juilliard schools.
 She gives master classes worldwide and is on the faculty of the Orfeo International Music Festival in the Italian Alps and the international LMFL courses.
 Madeleine plays on an 1839 Rocca violin made in Turin.
 She was made a Fellow of the Royal Society of Arts in 2000.
+She is a Vice-President of Kensington & Chelsea Music Society.

-Not to be used as concert biography.
+NB Not to be used as concert biography.
 Please contact mlmfrsa@aol.com